cihga39871/JobSchedulers.jl/docs/src/overhead.md

 ## Conclusions

-- JobSchedulers.jl has a very little overhead (1~2 µs/job) and provides many great features than Base.Threads.
+- JobSchedulers.jl has a very little overhead (1~2 µs/job from creation to destroy) and provides many great features than Base.Threads.

 - The low overhead of JobSchedulers.jl makes it interchangable with Base.Threads.